Bizarre twist in crash that killed golf team

 The investigation into this week's fiery head-on crash in West Texas now focuses on the revelation that a 13-year-old was driving the ute that struck a van, killing nine people, including six members of a college golf team and their coach.

-The young teen, who is still unidentified, and a man traveling in the truck also died.
+The young teen, who is still unidentified, and a man travelling in the truck also died.

-National Transportation Safety Board Vice Chairman Bruce Landsberg on Thursday revealed the truck was driven by the child.
-He said the truck's left front tire, which was a spare tire, also blew out before impact
+National Transportation Safety Board vice-chairman Bruce Landsberg on Thursday revealed the truck was driven by the child.
+He said the truck's left front tyre, which was a spare tyre, had blown out before the impact.

-Although it was unclear how fast the two vehicles were traveling, "this was clearly a high-speed collision," Landsberg said.
+Although it was unclear how fast the two vehicles were travelling, he said, "this was clearly a high-speed collision".

 Landsberg said investigators hoped to retrieve enough information from the vehicle's recorders, if they survived, to understand what happened.
-He said many in the van were not wearing seatbelts and at least one was ejected from the vehicle.
+He said many in the van were not wearing seatbelts and at least one was thrown from the vehicle.

 It's not unusual for young teens to drive in that region and other more rural parts of the United States.